DavidMarchant/record-job-energy/README.md

 ### Options

-NB: So that the program can distinguish between its options and the provided task there can be no spaces between options and their values.

 -t/--timeout=INTEGER
   The amount of time, in seconds, the root process will wait for the other processes to return before assuming that it has silently failed.